 DIANE SNELLING | Chair | Natural Resources Board | Commission on Act 250

 Diane grew up in Shelburne and has lived in Hinesburg for more than 30 years.
 She was elected seven times to the State Senate and served for 15 years.
 She has built a reputation for working towards fair, non-partisan solutions.
 Diane currently serves in Governor Scott’s administration as the Chair of the Natural Resources Board that is responsible for the administration of Act 250.

-In addition to his work with VDoL, Kevin holds faculty positions at the Community College of Vermont and the University of Vermont, where he teaches economics and international development.
-Kevin holds a Bachelor’s degree from the University of Texas and a MS in Applied Economics from the University of Vermont.
-Kevin’s penchant for economics started in fifth grade when he forgot his lunch money.
+In addition to his work with VDoL, Kevin holds faculty positions at the Community College of Vermont and the University of Vermont where he teaches economics and international development.
+Kevin holds a bachelor’s degree from the University of Texas and an MS in Applied Economics from the University of Vermont.
+Kevin’s penchant for economics started in 5th grade when he forgot his lunch money.

 SAS STEWART | Co-founder and President | Stonecutter Spirits